 For Two Centennial Exhibitions

-Continue the Centennial year celebration with the opening of the second set of exhibitions focused on Balboa Park, and the history of the Panama-California and California Pacific International expositions.
+Welcome the Centennial year with SOHO as we unveil two exhibitions focused on the history of the 1915-16 Panama-California and the 1935 California Pacific International expositions.

 Where Marston House Museum & Gardens · 3525 Seventh Avenue in Balboa Park